Security-Onion-Solutions/securityonion-docs/hunt.rst

 .. image:: images/hunt.png
   :target: _images/hunt.png

-Starting in Security Onion 2.3.60, there is an Options drop-down menu that allows you to set options such as Auto Hunt, Exclude case data, Automatic Refresh Interval, and Time Zone.
+There is an Options drop-down menu that allows you to set options such as Auto Hunt, Exclude case data, Automatic Refresh Interval, and Time Zone.

 Auto Hunt
 ---------